home theatre films television biography shop more all sites

 Mokae had to move to London to escape apartheid and develop his acting career.
 The success of Angel Feathers and particularly The Blood Knot helped establish him.
-He studied at London's RADA theatre school and also appeared in various Shakespeare, though in the 1960s the roles for black actors in Shakespeare were limited to the chorus or such roles, and even the role of Othello was the preserve of white actors blackened up.
-In Macbeth at the Royal Court Theatre Mokae was interestingly one of the witches.
+He studied at London's RADA theatre school and also appeared in various Shakespeare, though in the 1960s the roles for black actors in Shakespeare were generally limited to the chorus or such roles.

 J.A.
 Brown Angel Feathers on the Roof 1962